tahull/tahull.github.io/_drafts/2018-06-07-traffic-light-fsm.md

 {% if page.featured-img %}
   <img src="{{ page.featured-img }}" class="img-fluid mr-3" style="float:left;"/>{% endif %}
-A Traffic light state machine is a classic text book problem, that's used to illustrates one or another type of state machine.
-Mealy or Moore model.
+A Traffic light simulation is a classic text book problem used to demonstrate a state machine.

+Its  common to see a state machine implemented as "if" or "switch" case statement.
+Another approach is to use a struct. using a stuct condenses the state machine logic quite a lot and makes debugging or adjusting states easy.